Families’ hope for Parkland killer: ‘A name on a tombstone no one visits’

 Some comments were directed at the defense team.
 Schachter speculated that they forsook justice for a book deal.

-Patricia Oliver, mother of victim Joaquin Oliver, accused them of cozying up to Cruz like a “sadist fetish” and using fear to persuade the jurors away from voting for the death penalty.
+Patricia Oliver, mother of victim Joaquin Oliver, accused the defense lawyers of cozying up to Cruz like a “sadist fetish” and using fear to persuade the jurors away from voting for the death penalty.

 “One thought comes to mind at this moment: Karma.
 Karma,” she said.
 “This is what you all will face for the rest of your miserable life.
 The fact of facing your children, your family members, your society.”

-The defense team came under so much fire that McNeill had to object.
+The defense team came under so much fire that lead defense attorney Melisa McNeill objected.
 “I did my job and every member of this team did our job,” she said, her voice breaking with emotion, “and we should not be attacked for that, and neither should our children.”

-Outside the courtroom, Public Defender Gordon Weekes, McNeill’s boss, said the comments directed at the defense would have a chilling effect on future trials and could encourage someone in the current political climate to seek retribution.
+Sparks flew when public defender Gordon Weekes, McNeill’s boss, raised the same issue with the judge after a lunch break.
+The comments directed at the defense would have a chilling effect on future trials and could encourage someone in the current political climate to seek retribution.
 “The dog whistles are dangerous,” he said.

+Prosecutor Jeff Marcus said no one was inciting violence, and the judge agreed.
+Defense team member David Wheeler said the judge might take the defense concerns more seriously if her own children were being discussed, a comment that prompted her to order him to leave the defense table and to “summarily dismiss” Weekes.

+“You have no right to have one of your assistants come up here and suggest something about one of my children,” she said to Weekes.

 But Tuesday’s hearing was about the grief of the families and their frustration with a decision they believe deprived them of justice.